-Each layer of the Japanese kimono represents layers of the country’s history, which has concluded with the kimono design we know today.
-When the kimono style was born in the eighth century, Heian noblewomen wore twelve layers of kimono to symbolise the seasons and occasions during the peaceful Heian era of 794 – 1192 AD.
+Each layer of the kimono represents an element of Japan’s history, building to the style that we know today.
+When the kimono first appeared in the eighth century, Heian noblewomen wore twelve layers, symbolising both the seasons and events during the peaceful Heian era of 794 – 1192 AD.

-Jez Willard from The Japanese Shop, which provides quality Japanese gifts, origami and many varieties of the kimono, took influence for his ideas whilst living in Japan.
+Jez Willard from The Japanese Shop, took influence for his ideas whilst living in Japan.
 Jez comments: “I remember first seeing ladies wearing brightly coloured kimono on the first of what became many wonderful trips to the beautiful city of Kyoto.
 When I lived in Japan I became used to seeing them being worn on special occasions or on visiting temples and shrines.

 “I was amazed to learn that you cannot simply put on a kimono, there are many layers and aspects to a kimono.”

 The Japanese kimono is a significant part of wedding and tea ceremony formal wear, and sumo wrestlers are required to dress in the traditional clothing whenever they appear in the public eye.
 All styles are sewn by hand, decorated in different patterns and colours in accordance with the occasion or season, and use a silk, linen and hemp based material.
 Single, repeated patterns on a kimono are considered to be informal, whilst designs that have been created in a free-style sense are considered the formal choice.

 - Iromuji – Worn by married and unmarried women, this coloured kimono is mainly worn at tea ceremonies and is made from dyed silk.